TechforTrade/Thunderhead-Filament-Extruder/README.md

 ![Extruder](Extruder)

 The most important part of Thunderhead is the extruder.
-Driving by a !SPEC HERE! stepper motor, Thunderhead pushes shredded PET through a heated barrel with a auger which causes the plastic to melt.
+Driving by a !SPEC HERE! stepper motor, Thunderhead pushes shredded PET through a heated barrel with an auger which causes the plastic to melt.
 This melted plastic is then pushed out of a hole with a diameter of 5mm.

 ### Stepper
 229$ for motor and 160 driver (driver KL-2283)
-A **NEMA42** stepper with a touque rating of 4100 *oz/in* is used.
+A **NEMA42** stepper with a touque rating of 4100 *oz*/*in* is used.
 Although this is hard to source locally, we rationalize our choice with the following points:

 1. More touque == More better.
 With a higher tourque, we can move at higher speeds without the fear of skipped steps.